 D1.3: Decreased visitor pressure to the most sensitive parts of the project area

-D2 - Assessment of socio-economic impacts of the project on local population and their economy
+D2 - Assessment of socio-economic impacts of the project on local population and their economy - COMPLETED

-D3 - Assessment of the ecosystem function restoration
+D3 - Assessment of the ecosystem function restoration - COMPLETED

 D3.1: Restoration of the water and riparian ecosystems